 This report describes the method used to inspect any accessible attics; and describes the insulation and vapor retarders used in unfinished spaces when readily accessible and the absence of insulation in unfinished spaces at conditioned surfaces.
 Inspectors are required to inspect insulation and vapor retarders in unfinished spaces when accessible and passive/mechanical ventilation of attic areas, if present.

 ATTIC ACCESS:

-• The attic is accessible by a pull down ladder.
-The attic access appears serviceable, except as noted below.
+OK Minor Moder Ma ijor Recom The attic is accessible by a pull down ladder.
+The att LIC X • The attic is accessible by a pull down ladder.
+The att access appears serviceable; no concerns were noted.